mattgallagher/CwlPreconditionTesting/README.md

 If you're running Swift on Linux or otherwise need to avoid Mach exceptions and the Objective-C runtime, there's a proof of concept sigaction and setjmp/longjmp implementation at the bottom of the CwlCatchException.swift file.

 Build the Swift code with `-DUSE_POSIX_SIGNALS` and either omit all the Objective-C .m and .h files or define "USE_POSIX_SIGNALS=1" in your build settings so they won't get in the way.
 You'll need to omit the mach_exc.defs and mach_excServer.c files.

+**Warning**: on OS X, this approach can't be used when lldb is attached since lldb's Mach exception handler blocks the SIGILL from ever occurring.
+The signal handler is also global (rather than correctly scoped to the catching thread) and non-reentrant (where the Mach exception handler is deterministic – aborts normally – for nested illegal instructions).
+On OS X (and the iOS simulator) the Mach exception handler is a better option.